grygy/review-checklist/README.md

 - Check out POSA patterns.
 - Check out AOM patterns.
 You can read the basics [here](https://www.adaptiveobjectmodel.com/WICSA3/ArchitectureOfAOMsWICSA3.pdf).

+#### 13. Pipelines checking

+- Implement pipelines that will statically check the code before merging it to the main branch.

 ## 1. TypeScript

 1. Use variable or helper method for complicated expression.
 Do not use complicated expression directly in `if` statement.